nglu/hackathon2022/README.md

-# Anxiety Relief on ZeppOS
+# Anxiety Relief for ZeppOS
 For Cal Havks 9.0
 Table 132